0xChathu/learn.c/Roadmap.md

-# C Programming Mastery Guide — learn.c
+# C Programming Mastery Guide 🖥️

 #### This is a complete, coherent, and practical roadmap to mastering C programming.
 It outlines exactly what to learn, what to do, and how to verify mastery before transitioning to Python.
 Each section builds your ability to think like a systems programmer.